Have you ever wondered why airliners are equipped with parachutes? Well, there are several reasons.

-Ever wonder why commercial airplanes aren’t equipped with parachutes?
 One problem is that most commercial planes fly at a speed of about five hundred miles per hour.
 Jumping from a plane going that fast would crush you.
-And even if the plane could slow down in flight, which it can’t, you’d be jumping at an altitude of over forty thousand feet.
-At that height, the atmosphere is so thin that you would need a special oxygen supply to keep you alive until you got down to about ten thousand feet where there’s plenty of air.
+And even if the plane did slow down, you’d be jumping at an altitude of over forty thousand feet, where the atmosphere is so thin you’d need a special oxygen supply to keep you alive until you got lower down.